SHOP

 Temperature Management During Specific Steps to Ensure Dye Effectiveness

 Temperature plays a significant role in the effectiveness of PASM-Masson staining.
 Maintaining optimal temperatures throughout the staining process is essential to preserve dye integrity and reactivity.
-Variations in temperature can lead to altered staining reactions, potentially compromising the results.
+Temperature variations can lead to altered staining reactions, potentially compromising the results.
 Therefore, it is imperative to monitor and regulate temperatures closely during critical steps, ensuring that the staining procedure yields reliable and accurate outcomes.

 Preventing Contamination When Adding Samples to Dye Solution to Maintain Results Authenticity